27 Business Analyst (BA) CV Samples for 2026

 Why this CV works

-• Healthcare is a highly specialised field with its own unique language.
-If you can demonstrate that you’re already up to speed on the skills and systems required to succeed, recruiters will take notice.
+• If you can demonstrate that you’re already up to speed on the skills and systems required to succeed, recruiters will take notice.
+For example, highlight your Certified Professional in Healthcare Information and Management Systems (CPHIMS) credential.

 SAP Business Analyst CV